 Sandra Sobańska, Growth Manager at Wunder, kindly explained to VOICE:

 “A good analogy to what we are trying to do is the fitness industry.
 For fitness, because now everyone can have access to their activity and health data, they can make better decisions about their diet, sleep etc., leading to a better lifestyle.
 In the same way, our system gives parents the right information, at the right time, personalised to their child's unique needs, so that they can have more high-quality interactions.”

 She also explained that they carefully designed the UI to be supportive (not addictive) by avoiding fear-based messaging (like comparing your kid to others their age).
 Instead, they use positive psychology as a bright and encouraging way for parents to decide on the best way to interact and stimulate their budding children.

 You can expect to hear a lot more about this helpful tech in the coming weeks as Wunder excitedly prepares for their official product launch.
-Keep your eyes peeled for their new website if you want to snatch early bird pricing or join their beta testing group.
+Head over to their website to learn more and sign up for their pre-launch waitlist.

-If you’re curious about what other voice tech startups are doing, join us at the VOICE Startup EXPO on July 23rd!
+If you’re curious about what other voice tech startups are doing, join us at our annual VOICE Summit!
 If you’re in a startup yourself, you’ll be glad to know registration is free for you to come in, present, and network with potential investors.
 (Hard to pass it up now, isn't it?)